Discernment and Application Process

 2. Formal Discernment.
 You must obtain written permission from your diocesan bishop to begin the application process.

 3. Application.
 You will submit application materials and meet with the Province’s Admission Committee.
 The committee will then make a recommendation to the Provincial Council regarding your application.

 Once you are accepted as a candidate, the Sulpicians reach an agreement with your bishop to transfer you to the Society on a certain date.
 This transfer is also called a release.

 Still a Seminarian?
 If you are still a seminarian when you become a Sulpician candidate, you will not be released until you have worked for at least two years as a priest in a parish in your diocese.
 During this time, you will also participate, when possible, in significant Sulpician events.
-As a parish priest, you’ll remain under the authority of your bishop and receive your salary and benefits from your parish.
+As a parish priest, you’ll remain under the authority of your bishop and receive your salary and benefits from your (arch)diocese.